TigerBSD/TigerBSD/README.md

 # ThinkPad-FreeBSD-setup

-Setup of Customized FreeBSD 11 for Lenovo ThinkPad T520.
+Setup of customized FreeBSD 11 for Lenovo ThinkPad T520.
 Work in progress.
 Please have a look at the following few links: